isaacerdman/startup/README.md

  - Random image loaded on login screen
  - Random quote generated on login screen
  - recipe page adjusted to display a "score", representing the number of recipes uploaded by a user

+### Database deliverable

+ - This one was too much for me to be able to add

+### Login deliverable

+ - Attempted to do exactly what Simon had.
+Couldn't without the database

+### Websocket deliverable

+ - Attempted to add a notification websocket.
+Not sure it it worked properly and may have overridden my Service Deliverable assuming that hasn't been looked at already